YINI-lang/YINI-spec/NEW-YINI-Specification.md

   * 7.1.
 Escape Characters
   * 7.2.
 Reserved: Anchors, or Includes (for Future Use)
 ### 8. Validation Rules
   * 8.1.
-Well-formedness
+Reserved Characters and Keywords
   * 8.2.
-Reserved Characters or Keywords
+Well-formedness
 ### 9. Compatibility
   * 9.1.
 Fallback Rules
   * 9.2.
 Versioning